KnpLabs/KnpUserBundle/Resources/doc/logging_by_username_or_email.md

         arguments: ["@fos_user.user_manager"]
 ```

-You can now configure SecurityBundle to use your own service as provider
+You can now configure SecurityBundle to use your own service as the user
-instead of using the `UserManager`:
+provider instead of using the `fos_user.user_manager` service:

 ```yaml
 # app/config/security.yml